substance/substance-legacy/README.md

 People are no longer in control of their content, which is resulting in privacy violations, data fraud and censorship.

-According to the original idea of the Internet, people control their own space for expression on the web, facilitating the web as democratic medium.
+According to the original idea of the Internet, people control their own space for expression on the web, facilitating the web as a democratic medium.

 We want to support that idea by contributing Substance, an open platform for modern self-publishing.